-Members of Cambridge University staff, Visiting Fellows and Scholars, and postgraduate students of other departments in the University may borrow up to ten items for four weeks.
+Members of Cambridge University staff may borrow forty items until the end of the current academic year.
+Visiting Fellows and Scholars, and postgraduate students of other departments in the University may borrow up to twenty items for eight weeks.

 Undergraduate students of the University may borrow up to ten items for one week during term and until the first day of the following term during vacations.